awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-nodejs.rds.md

 + **RDS\_PASSWORD** – The password that you configured for your database\.

-For more information about configuring an internal DB instance, see \.
+For more information about configuring an internal DB instance, see [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md)\.

 ## Downloading a Driver<a name="nodejs-rds-drivers"></a>

-Add the database driver to your project's `package.json` file under `dependencies`\.
+Add the database driver to your project's [`package.json` file](nodejs-platform-packagejson.md) under `dependencies`\.

 **Example `package.json` – Express with MySQL**